List of accidents and incidents involving the Convair CV-240 family

-The Convair CV-240 was an American airliner produced by Convair from 1947 to 1954, initially as a possible replacement of the ubiquitous Douglas DC-3.
-While featuring a more modern design, the 240 series was able to make some inroads as a commercial airliner and also had a long development cycle which resulted in a number of civil and military variants.
-Although reduced in numbers through attrition, the "Convairliners" in various forms continue to fly into the 21st century.
+The Convair CV-240 is an American airliner produced by Convair from 1947 to 1954, initially as a possible replacement of the ubiquitous Douglas DC-3.
+Featuring a more modern design, the 240 series was able to make some inroads as a commercial airliner and also had a long development cycle which resulted in a number of civil and military variants.
+Though reduced in numbers by attrition, the various forms of the "Convairliners" continue to fly into the 21st century.

 Accidents and incidents

 Like every other major type in long service and operation, accidents and incidents have been recorded that have substantially reduced the numbers flying.
 The following list is typical of such a record of operational use.